peterson-tim-j/HydroState/README.md

 # HydroState
 _HydroState_ is an R-package that idenifies regime changes in streamflow time-series that is not explained by variations in precipitation.
 The package allows a flexible set of Hidden Markov Models of annual, seasonal or monthly time-step to be built and which includes precipitation as a predictor of streamflow.
 Suites of models can be build for a single catchment, ranging from from one to three states and each with differing combinations of error models and auto-correlation terms, allowing the most parsimineous model to easily be idenified (by AIC).
 The entire package is written in R S4 object oriented code.
 Future versions will include documentation of the funcations, classes and methods.

+The package development was funded by the Victorian Government The Department of Environment, Land, Water and Planning _Climate and Water Initiate_ (https://www.water.vic.gov.au/climate-change/research/vicwaci).

 The package was developed for the analysis of long-term streamflow data during and after meteorlogical drought.
-The package development was funded by the Victorian Government Climate and Water Initiate (https://www.water.vic.gov.au/climate-change/research/vicwaci).
-The package was developed and applied to 162 unregulated catchments across Victoria (Australia).
+The package has been applied to 162 unregulated catchments across Victoria (Australia).
 The annual and monthly observed data is included in the package and is available using the following R commands:
 ```R
 data(streamflow_annual)
 data(streamflow_monthly)